FREE UK SHIPPING ON ORDERS £20+

 But, how do you take it to the next level?

 In all honesty, this is where I would start to think about visiting some stubble and beard experts i.e your “good” local barber who can specifically address you and your facial hair.

-See they will be take into account different face shapes and what sort of density your stubble is offering and in turn provide different avenues (along with a couple of tricks up their sleeves e.g. like layering and fading) on making sure it looks its best.
-Where a round face would benefit from a stubble goatee whereas the rectangular face works well with an all around full stubble.
+See they will be taken into account different face shapes and what sort of density your stubble is offering and in turn provide different avenues (along with a couple of tricks up their sleeves e.g. like layering and fading) on making sure it looks its best.
+Where a round face would benefit from a stubble goatee whereas the rectangular face works well with an all-around full stubble.

 They will also know which stubble style best works with your facial and bone structure, and how to work it that compliment with the rest of your look such as your hairstyle and the like.